GhanshamSoomarani/SMTPEmailSend/README.md

 <p align="center">Laravel Email Sending Setup</p>
 This guide will walk you through configuring email sending in your Laravel project using Gmail's SMTP server.

 ## Prerequisites
--A Google account with access to Gmail
--A Laravel project set up on your local machine -Composer installed
+i) A Google account with access to Gmail ii) A Laravel project set up on your local machine iii) Composer installed

 ## Step 1: Configure Google Account for App Password
 1. Go to your Google Account.